Nawter/electricity_price_forecasting/readme.md

 Real data is included but it's unlikely you can train a very powerful model using only two features.
 This is meant as a demonstration of how to implement timeseries forecasting in Python.

+Main dependencies for this project are keras (2.0.8) & tensorflow () or tensorflow-gpu ().
+Either CPU or GPU should run fine.

 This project is built and maintained by Adam Green -  adam.green@adgefficiency.com.